A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 It might surprise you to see how much water a carpet and pad can hold.
 Leave the fans working along with the dehumidifier and heater.
 When the weather is good outside, open the windows and let the fresh air help.

 You might begin to feel like the carpet and pad are dry.
 However, resist the temptation to turn off the dryers.
-A large carpet and pad will need at least three days to dry fully.
+A large carpet and pad will need at least three days to dry thoroughly.

 8. Put the Carpet Back